“Panda, please could you stop the car?”

 The energy field in eastern Bhutan feels so calming and settling.

 The most distinctive aspect one could feel in eastern Bhutan, is the way the atmosphere is void of stress, haste, chaos.
 As unusual as this may sound, never have I once heard a child cry in Bhutan.
-When the vibe is so calming and peaceful, it’s difficult to be in a bad mood.
-Your whole body and soul will simply relax.
+When the vibe is so calming and peaceful, it’s actually a challenge to be in a bad mood.
+Your whole body and soul will naturally relax.

 (My photo journal is getting very long.
 To be continued in a next post..!)